saikatHi6/ConceptDoc/Angular/introduction.md

 **Databinding:**

-we can use interpolation "{{}}" in template file for two way binding.
+we can use interpolation "{{}}" in template file for one way binding.

 **Module:**